hydrobricks/hydrobricks-doc/doc/main-components.rst

    parameters.add_data_parameter('temp_gradients', -0.6, min_value=-1, max_value=0)

-For the meaning of these parameters and the spatialisation procedures implemented in hydrobricks, refer to the section on :ref:`forcing data<Forcing data>`.
+For the meaning of these parameters and the spatialisation procedures implemented in hydrobricks, refer to the section on :ref:`forcing data<forcing-data>`.

 It is also possible, for certain parameters, to define monthly values and ranges: